 The overall aim of the music programme at Arnold House is to encourage and promote boys’ enjoyment of music making in a wide variety of contexts.
 Music here is taught as a dynamic, evolving and practical subject, geared to all abilities and enthusiasms.
 It helps to build the boys’ self-confidence and social skills and gives them tremendous satisfaction when performing and creating music as an integral part of their educational experience at Arnold House.

 In addition to class music lessons, there is a busy extra-curricular programme in the department.
-20 different groups and ensembles rehearse each week, including chapel choir, senior orchestra, flute group, cello group, string quartet and rock group – to name but a few.
+20 different groups and ensembles rehearse each week, including chapel choir, senior orchestra, flute group, cello group, string quartet, rock group and jazz band – to name but a few.
 Instrumental tuition is offered on a one-to-one basis in all the major instruments, and boys have the opportunity to perform regularly in assemblies, informal concerts and major musical events such as the Winter and Summer Concerts each year at Canons Park.